dangoslen/dangoslen-me-site/content/blog/the-problem-with-feedback.md

 It's like going to see a high school garage band concert.
 We know what everyone is trying to do, and we hear the places there are pretty close, but we also recognize it's still just high school.
 Their skills aren't there yet.

 Of course, if you are receiving feedback from someone who isn't working to be kind, humble, and objective in their feedback, it can be frustrating.
 I'm not saying we excuse that behavior.
 But if someone is trying to do those things, let's lean in rather than pull away.
 Work to see through the fumbled delivery if you can.
-Then be ready and willing to deliver feedback to the deliverer on how they could improve in their delivery.
+Then be ready and willing to deliver feedback to the deliverer on how they could improve their delivery.

 ---